 - Shared channels are those where a third party promotes or shares your content.
-These include customers, journalists, bloggers, anyone who shares your content for free.
-This includes public relations, social shares and mentions, guest articles, roundups, product reviews, and also forums like Reddit or Quora.
-The content on these sites is owned by the third parties, and so the policies and procedures, or even the actual existence, of a shared channel can change without notice.
+These include customers, journalists, bloggers, and anyone who shares your content for free.
+This includes public relations, social shares and mentions, guest articles, roundups, product reviews, and forums like Reddit or Quora.
+The content on these sites is owned by third parties, so the policies and procedures, or even the actual existence, of a shared channel can change without notice.

 Choose the Most Appropriate Platforms for your Content